drdragon79/infosec-stuff/Uncategorized/Port Forwarding.md

 ```
 - Opens a port `8080` on `myserver.com` which forwards the incoming connection the `SSH Client`'s localhost on port `80`
 # Socat
-- Usefull when SSH is not available.
+- Useful when SSH is not available.
 - Does not come preinstalled.
-Neet to tranfer socat binary to host.
+Need to transfer socat binary to host.
 ```bash
 socat TCP4-LISTEN:1234,fork TCP4:1.1.1.1:4321
 ```